-In Mexico we have a few dishes that we almost exclusively eat during the weekends, Barbacoa is one of them.
+In Mexico we have a few dishes that we almost exclusively eat during the weekends and Barbacoa is definitely at the top of the list.

 So what is it you ask?

-It’s usually sheep’s meat, put inside a wooden box, covered in agave leaves and cooked in a ground oven overnight.
+It’s usually sheep’s meat, put inside a ground oven, covered in agave leaves and cooked overnight.

 You can expect a really tender and smoky meat coming out of the pit.
 And when I say really tender I mean REALLY tender.
 I know lots of cultures all over the world use this technique but the fact that you have the meat inside a hand-made blue corn tortilla and the smoky salsa borracha will bring you to life even after the worst hangover of your life.